Fountain Valley School District

 C. Parent and Student Engagement:

-Parent involvement: efforts to seek parent input in decision making, promotion of parent participation in programs for unduplicated pupils and special need subgroups.
+Parent involvement: efforts to seek parent input in decision-making and promotion of parent participation in programs for unduplicated pupils and special need subgroups.

-Pupil engagement: school attendance rates, chronic absenteeism rates, middle school dropout rates, high school dropout rates, high school graduations rates.
+Pupil engagement: school attendance rates, chronic absenteeism rates, middle school dropout rates, high school dropout rates, high school graduation rates.

-School climate: pupil suspension rates, pupil expulsion rates, other local measures including surveys of pupils, parents and teachers on the sense of safety and school connectedness.
+School climate: pupil suspension and expulsion rates and other local measures, including surveys of pupils, parents, and teachers on the sense of safety and school connectedness.